 When a prudish professor (Emil Jannings) at a college preparatory school discovers that his students are spending nights at the local cabaret, The Blue Angel, in order to see the sexy star attraction Lola Lola (Marlene Dietrich), he goes there in the hopes of catching the boys but instead becomes bewitched with Lola and thus begins his downfall and humiliation.
 Directed by Josef von Sternberg, this is the film that made an international Star of Marlene Dietrich, who would soon go to Hollywood to begin her iconic career.
 I'm not an admirer of the actress but she's superb here.
 Coarse, common, aimless in her sexuality, you can see why a middle aged, lonely man could fall under her spell.
 Dietrich may be on the plump side here but I prefer her engaging naturalness to the soulless glamorous persona she would perfect in Hollywood.
 But the film is not all about Dietrich.
 Jannings is also heartbreaking (his breakdown on stage is disturbingly well done) but the film is a startling examination of a man's fibre and pride unraveling and the film remained the benchmark for films on compulsive, sexual obsession, at least until Kubrick's LOLITA came along.
 Made concurrently in English in a somewhat shorter version.

 An American expatriate (Charles Bronson) living in the south of France with his wife (Liv Ullmann) and stepdaughter (Yannick Delulle) runs a small excursion boat for rich tourists.
 But his past catches up with him when some drug smuggling ex-convicts lead by James Mason invade his home and turns his new life upside down.
-Directed by Terence Young (FROM RUSSIA WITH LOVE) from the Richard Matheson (I AM LEGEND) novel, this is a fairly energetic thriller which requires some suspension of belief in order to fully enjoy it.
+Based on the novel RIDE THE NIGHTMARE by Richard Matheson (I AM LEGEND) and directed by Terence Young (FROM RUSSIA WITH LOVE), this is a fairly energetic thriller which requires some suspension of belief in order to fully enjoy it.
 It's a good looking film thanks to its Nice, Alpes Maritimes locations and some genuinely tense and exciting moments like a marvelous auto chase in the mountains (and I'm no fan of car chases) and when Ullmann and Delulle attempt an escape in the mountains with the psychotic Jean Topart pursuing them with a machine gun.
 The usually reliable Mason is miscast here as an American southerner, he overdoes the unconvincing accent and Jill Ireland as a stoned out hippie out for thrills is likewise unconvincing.
 Not quite a sleeper but surprisingly entertaining.

 After receiving a gold bullet with 007 imprinted on it, James Bond (Roger Moore) goes to the Far East in search of the professional assassin Scaramonga (Christopher Lee), the notorious "man with the golden gun", who Bond believes has targeted him.
 The ninth entry in the James Bond franchise is one of the 3 or 4 weakest entry in the series.
 Moore still hasn't shaken off the ghost of Connery and made Bond his own which he would do in the next entry, THE SPY WHO LOVED ME.
 The overly complicated plot (dealing with a solar device that can harness the sun's energy) is pedestrian and the film makes the mistake of bringing back Clifton James as a racist, redneck sheriff who was so annoying in the previous entry LIVE AND LET DIE, who is doubly so here.
 Lee, however, makes for a fine villain and his island getaway in the China sea is a small marvel, thanks to Peter Murton's production design.
 The film, understandably, doesn't seem to have inspired John Barry who gives the film a routine score with a poor title song by a shrieking Lulu.
 Britt Ekland and Maud Adams are the Bond girls, Herve Villechaize is Lee's malicious handy man.
 Directed by Guy Hamilton and with Marc Lawrence, Soon Tek Oh, Richard Loo, Bernard Lee, Lois Maxwell and Desmond Llewelyn.